-My rickshaw driver keeps pace with taxis as he peddles me through Hanoi’s Old Quarter.
-The cool wind against my face brings relief from Vietnam’s stifling summer heat.
-Just as I’m about to relax, I smell smoke.
-It’s not the ubiquitous smog of unregulated motorbike exhausts.
-I immediately recognize this aroma as barbecue, like pork fat dripping onto hot charcoal.
+My rickshaw driver keeps pace with Hanoi’s speeding taxis as he peddles me through the Old Quarter.
+The cool wind against my face brings temporary relief from Vietnam’s stifling summer heat.
+As we round the corner, I smell smoke.
+It’s a sweet smoke that cuts through the constant smog of exhaust from unregulated motorbikes.
+I immediately recognize this piercing aroma as barbecue: the unmistakable scent of pork fat dripping onto hot charcoal.
 A burst of energy rushes through my veins.

 “Slow down,” I say.
 “Where’s that coming from?”

 My driver sniffs the air and points forward, to the opposite side of the street.
-He honks a small horn that reminds me of circus clowns, and we swerve through oncoming traffic toward the smoke, parting a tide of motorbikes whose much-louder horns are now frantically beeping as they swirl around us.
+He honks a small horn that reminds me of circus clowns, and our rickshaw swerves through oncoming traffic toward the smoke, parting a tide of motorbikes whose much-louder horns are now frantically beeping as they swirl around us.

 We glide to the curb, stopping next to an old woman hunched over a makeshift grill on the sidewalk.
 She fans the coals with a pink flip-flop.
 A small crowd is gathered around her, squatting on small plastic stools.
 The old woman looks up at me.
 She sees a hunger in my eyes.